 In the last three months more than 13 sanitary workers in India have died after inhaling toxic gases inside the sewers.
 On August 20, two sanitary workers died after inhaling positions gases inside a sewer at Lok Nayak Jai Prakash Narayan Hospital in Delhi.

 On August 12, two brothers died while cleaning a sewer at a shopping mall in Delhi’s Anand Vihar.
-Three other workers died week earlier in a similar way while cleaning a Department of Delhi Jal Board drain in the Lajpat Nagar area.
+Three other workers died a week earlier in a similar way while cleaning a Department of Delhi Jal Board drain in the Lajpat Nagar area.

 Manual scavenging in India is a century old practice that has continued despite a government ban.